When it comes to freelance writing productivity, we’ve all been there.

 I also do my research prior to writing a piece for the very same reason!
 If you open Word or Pages or whatever form of document you work in on your laptop, write your outline and add bits of research from the internet that you want to include before you start writing, then you can just get straight down to it when it’s time to be a productive badass.

-And, if you’re struggling to be productive when writing your outline or doing your research, simply check out the other points 🙂
+And, if you’re struggling with freelance writing productivity when constructing an outline or doing your research, simply check out my other tips! 🙂

 4. Eliminate all distractions.